RomelSikdar/next-primereact-template-ts/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### Changing the PrimeReact Theme

+To change the prime react theme just modify theme import in `theme.css` and `theme-dark.css` located in public theme with the theme you want to use in your application.

+**Default Theme configuration**

+- Theme ID : `theme-css`
+- Theme name : `light`

+**Note:** Remove the unnecessary theme folders from the public theme folder to run the application in much more efficient way.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: